Here Come the Warm Jets

-Here Come the Warm Jets is the debut solo studio album by English musician Brian Eno (mononymously credited as "Eno"), released on Island Records on 8 February 1974.
+Here Come the Warm Jets is the debut solo studio album by the English musician Brian Eno (mononymously credited as "Eno"), released on Island Records on 8 February 1974.
 It was recorded and produced by Eno following his departure from Roxy Music, and blends glam and pop stylings with avant-garde approaches.
 The album features numerous guests, including several of Eno's former Roxy Music bandmates along with members of Hawkwind, Matching Mole, Pink Fairies, Sharks, Sweetfeed, and King Crimson.
 Eno employed unusual directions and production methods to coax unexpected results from the musicians.

 Here Come the Warm Jets peaked at number 26 on the United Kingdom album charts and number 151 on the US Billboard charts, receiving mostly positive reviews.
 It was re-issued on compact disc in 1990 on Island Records and remastered in 2004 on Virgin Records, and continued to elicit praise.

 Production

 Here Come the Warm Jets was recorded in twelve days at Majestic Studios in London during September 1973 by recording engineer Derek Chandler.
 It was mixed at Air and Olympic Studios by Eno and engineer Chris Thomas.
-The album's title was long thought to be a slang term for urination, but in a 1996 interview with Mojo magazine, Eno said it came from a description he wrote for the treated guitar on the title track; he called it "'warm jet guitar' ... because the guitar sounded like a tuned jet."
+The album's title was long thought to be a slang term for urination, but in a 1996 interview with Mojo magazine, Eno said it came from a description he wrote for the treated guitar on the title track; he called it warm jet guitar' ... because the guitar sounded like a tuned jet."

 Eno enlisted sixteen guest musicians to play on the album, who were invited on the basis that Eno thought they were musically incompatible with each other.
 He said he "got them together merely because I wanted to see what happens when you combine different identities like that and allow them to compete ...
 [The situation] is organized with the knowledge that there might be accidents, accidents which will be more interesting than what I had intended".

 Eno directed the musicians by using body language and dancing, as well as through verbal suggestion, to influence their playing and the sounds they would emit.
 He felt at the time that this was a good way to communicate with musicians.
 The album credits Eno with instruments such as "snake guitar", "simplistic piano" and "electric larynx".
 These terms were used to describe the sound's character or the means of production used to treat the instruments.
 After recording the individual tracks, Eno condensed and mixed the instrumentation deeply, resulting in some of the tracks bearing little resemblance to what the musicians recorded during the session.

 Eno's girlfriend at the time, potter Carol McNicoll, supervised the design of the cover for the album, which features one of her teapots.
 The back also has a picture of what appears to be a "naughty" playing card showing a woman urinating outdoors, thus lending support to the original interpretation of the album title.